hamiltonjim/souschef/README.md

 ### Categories
 There is a button labelled "Categories" which will bring up a page with a list of categories, and a field to enter a new category name.
+Click on any category link to bring up a list of recipes in that category.

 ### Show Deleted Recipes
 If selected, will show recipes that have been (marked) Deleted, allowing them to be restored.

 ### Load a Recipe
-This link will bring up the Load Recipe page.
+This link will bring up the Recipe Reader page.
 More on this below.

 ## Entering Recipes
 There are three ways to enter a recipe: